akamai/distimate/docs/tutorial.rst

     [1.
 3. 0.
 0. 0.]

-- The first histogram bucket counts items lesser than or equal to the left-most edge.
+- The first histogram bucket counts items less than or equal to the left-most edge.
 - The inner buckets count items between two edges.
-  Intervals are left-open, the inner buckets count items greater than their left edge and lesser than or equal to their right edge.
+  Intervals are left-open, the inner buckets count items greater than their left edge and less than or equal to their right edge.
 - The last bucket counts items greater than the right-most edge.

 .. note::